🏢Connecting to Internal Systems via APIs

 When a customer is verified, by either emailing you from a known email address or the user is logged in on your system (and you've authenticated them with Zendesk, Intercom, etc.) then your AI agent can view the user's verified email address.

-The AI agent will call a user data API you provide and your API will return information about the user.
+The AI agent will call a User Data API you provide and your API will return information about the user.

 The is perfect for returning information about a user, their recent orders, their account, subscription, current plan, etc.